ruslan-shulhan/Body-Fat-Prediction/README.md

 Key data sources:
 	The data will be provided by the well-known website "www.kaggle.com".
 The direct link to the dataset is "https://www.kaggle.com/fedesoriano/body-fat-prediction-dataset".

+Updated v1: added the option to deploy the model locally.
+	CMD command to run: streamlit run main.py